rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

    $curl -X POST -H  http://127.0.0.1:1234/invocations
  ```

-### Monitoring ML services and link the service monitoring data to ML Experiments
+## Monitoring ML services and Linking the service monitoring data to ML Experiments

-#### Questions
+### Questions
 - Now the model is deployed and running as a service.
-You can use monitoring techniques to monitor the service .
+You can use monitoring techniques to monitor the service.
+Assume that you want to monitor more complex metrics such as cost, peformance of your API functions, what are the suitable solutions?
 - Then how can you link the monitoring data of the service back to the model, model experiments, trained data, etc.

-#### Practice
+### Further tutorials

 We will do ML service monitoring using other tutorials
 - [Performance Monitoring](../PerformanceMonitoring/)
 - [Quality of Analytics for ML](../qoa4ml)

-## Open Questions
-1. What would you do to improve the tutorial to manage thousands of experiments?

-2. Assume that you want to monitor more complex metrics such as cost, peformance of your API functions, what are the suitable solutions?

-3. How to evaluate or compare your experiments based on multiple metrics?
-What would be an appropriate solution?

 ## References and additional links
 Part of the tutorial is built upon MLflow official documents.
 The main references are: